MoonSpruc/MoonSpruc/README.md

 <h2 align="center"> 🌲 Knowledge 📖 </h2>
 </div>
 <div align = "center">
-<p align = "justify">JavaScript is my favorite programming language, I have already written a lot of interesting things in it, if you want to know what it is, check out my repositories.
-I used CSharp for my practical work to create a simple program that would allow me to work with a multidimensional array.
-CPlusPlus and Python I started learning not long ago, we'll see what happens next.
-Anyway, what I have is what I have :) .<br></p>
+<p align = "justify">My favorite and primary programming language is JavaScript.
+I have managed to create a lot of interesting things in it.
+I don't use any frameworks.
+If you want to know what I have created, check out my repositories.
+Other programming languages (CSharp, CPlusPlus, Python) I used only during my studies, I didn't try them outside of it.
+Anyway, what I have is what I have :) . <br></p>
 <p align = "center">
      <a href="https://skillicons.dev">
         <img src="https://skillicons.dev/icons?i=bash,git,github,javascript,py,cs,cpp,css,html,gulp,webpack,sass,githubactions&perline=7"alt="My Skills"/>